aws-solutions/amazon-marketing-cloud-uploader-from-aws/README.md

 	- Ex: `"outputBucket": "myTestStack-etl-artifacts"`,

 - `period`: string
+  - _Required_ for a `fact` data set
+  - _Not used_ and should be omitted for a `dimension` data set
   - The time period of the data set
-	- If uploding a dimension type data set, this will be autodetected and set to `P1D`
-	- Ex: `"period": "P1D"`
   - If a fact type data set, `autodetect` or a specific period can be selected
     - Ex: `"period": "autodetect"`
     - Ex: `"period": "PT1H"`
   - Options:  One of `["autodetect","PT1M","PT1H","P1D","P7D"]`

 - `piiFields`: string (array)
-	- A JSON formatted list of the names of PII columns to be hashed in normalization
+	- A JSON formatted list of the names of PII columns to be normalized and hashed
 	- Ex: `"piiFields": "[{\"column_name\":\"first_name\",\"pii_type\":\"FIRST_NAME\"},{\"column_name\":\"last_name\",\"pii_type\":\"LAST_NAME\"},{\"column_name\":\"email\",\"pii_type\":\"EMAIL\"}]"`

 	- Can be an empty array string if no PII data is being uploaded